olostep/n8n-nodes-olostep/README.md

 ### Scrape Website

-Extract content from a single URL in multiple formats (HTML, Markdown, JSON, or Plain Text).
+Extract content from a single URL.
+Supports multiple formats and JavaScript rendering.

+**Use Cases:**
+- Monitor specific pages for changes
+- Extract product information from e-commerce sites
+- Gather data from news articles or blog posts
+- Pull content for content aggregation

 **Parameters:**
 - **URL to Scrape** (required): The URL of the website you want to scrape